 Continuing Education: 6.5 hour continuing education letter available

 Attendance Stipends: Each participant will receive a $100 stipend for attendance at the end of the day.

-Travel stipends: $50 travel stipends are available for teachers traveling more than 75 miles to attend the class.
+Travel stipends: $50 travel stipends are available for teachers traveling more than 75 miles one-way to attend the class.

 Note: If you participated Grand Junction class in July 2018 and want to take this workshop again, you will be placed on a wait list.

 + All high school teachers are asked to bring either a laptop or tablet to class.

 REGISTRATION GUIDELINES: We try to identify the best fit for our open enrollment classes, usually by the kinds of resources and pedagogy included in the class.
 However, it is our STRONG belief that the content from any of these classes is valuable for the professional development of any teacher, will enhance the understanding of ALL teachers, and will inspire creative applications in individual classrooms.
 We encourage teachers of all grade levels to attend any of our classes.